robertherdzik/SkrybaMD/README.md

 ## Features
 - automatic subject enumeration
 - separation of content by using different source .md file for each Section.
 In this way there will be very small probability to have merge conflicts in the team
-- multiple intent, you can define easily structure which will support e.g. 1.1.1.3 subject intent
+- multiple incisions, you can define easily structure which will support e.g. 1.1.1.3 subject incision
+- Table of Content subject are linked

 # Usage